Menu

 The Journey

-Nursery and Reception start the year by learning about Me and Myself and how they can move the different parts of their body.
-Then they develop a number of skills, so they know how to move in different ways.
-Next in Early Years the children will start to develop their throwing and catching skills before developing their ball skills further.
-Next they will have the opportunity to play a number of games before learning how to work with others playing a number of different sports.
+Nursery and Reception start the year by learning about ‘Me and Myself’ and how they can move the different parts of their body.
+Next in Early Years the children will start to develop their throwing and catching skills before developing their ball skills.
+Then they will have the opportunity to play a number of games before learning how to work with others playing a number of different sports.

-At Shepherd Primary we are very lucky to have an experienced Watford FC coach that teaches one of the PE lessons for every year group each week.
-Year 1 will start the year developing their football skills before being introduced to netball.
-Next, they will focus on gymnastics and then tag rugby.
-Then Year 1 will learn how to play golf and develop their dance skills.
+Year 1 will start the year developing their ball skills in football and netball.
+In gymnastics they will learn how to remember and repeat a range of gymnastic actions with control, precision, and coordination.
+In tag rugby they will start to develop skills needed to pass and move with the ball.
+In dance they will learn how to move confidently in different directions and at different speeds.
 After that Year 1 will learn a number of skills through orienteering.
-Then Year 1 will be introduced to hockey and rounders.
-Year 1 will then have the opportunity to learn and develop their skills in tennis and then soon after they will cover an area called fitness before ending the year covering a number of sports in the area of Athletics.
+Then Year 1 will be introduced to hockey and rounders and develop their bat and ball control.
+Year 1 will then have the opportunity to play tennis and develop their striking skills using a racquet.
+Next Year 1 will cover an area called fitness before ending the year covering a variety of sports in the unit of athletics.

-Year 3 will start the year playing football before playing netball.
-Next, they will focus on gymnastics and then tag rugby.
+Year 3 will start the year playing football and further develop their ball control and knowledge of the rules.
+In netball Year 3 will continue to develop their throwing and catching skills.
+Next, they will focus on gymnastics and will learn how to travel using different parts of body and create sequences of movements.
+In tag rugby they will learn a range of new skills and be introduced to some basic rules.
 Then Year 3 will continue to develop their golf skills before moving onto the unit of dance.
 After that Year 3 will learn a number of skills through orienteering.
-Then Year 3 will be reintroduced to hockey and rounders.
-The next sports Year 3 have the opportunity to carry on developing their skills in, is tennis and then soon after they will cover an area called fitness before ending the year covering a number of sports in the area of athletics
+Then Year 3 will develop new skills in hockey and rounders by being introduced to a number of new key words and develop their coordination in game situations.
+Year 3 will then move onto playing tennis and develop their control and accuracy, including throwing, hitting and stopping the ball.
+Then Year 3 will cover an area called fitness before ending the year covering a number of sports in the unit of Athletics.

 Top